 Chances are, you have probably never heard of the return of premium life insurance and for a good reason.
-Only a small fraction, around 2% to 3% of life insurance policies are return of premium that are sold annually.
-However, for some people they can provide a welcome benefit depending on the circumstances while for many others it may be detrimental financially.
+Only a small fraction, around 2% to 3%, of life insurance policies is the return of premiums that are sold annually.
+However, some people can provide a welcome benefit depending on the circumstances, while for many others, it may be detrimental financially.

 How It Works

 Because you must pay considerably extra to get your premiums returned.
-In fact, the rates are so high that for many it does not make the best investment.
-In fact, you are better off taking the difference in savings and investing that in other sources.
+In fact, the rates are so high that, for many, it does not make the best investment.
+You are better off taking the difference in savings and investing that in other sources.

-On the positive side, the policy pays out the same amount of benefits as standard term life insurance and works in every way like regular policies.
+On the positive side, the policy pays out the same benefits as standard term life insurance and works in every way like regular policies.

 - Premiums are returned

 - Built-in cash value where liens can be used

 However, despite these advantages, the downsides outweigh the benefits for most people, which is why the policy is rarely used.